dhis2/developer-portal/docs/references/global-shell.md

 ## Adapting your app to the Global Shell

-### Plugins and ‘window.top’
+### Plugins and targeting the right `window`

 The Global Shell revealed a bug in the plugin-side of App Platform code.
 Loading a plugin in an app that’s loaded by the Global Shell might encounter an error that reads like “No handler found for message ‘getPropsFromParent’”, and the plugin doesn’t receive any props or render at the correct size.

 Simply upgrading to the latest version of `@dhis2/cli-app-scripts` in the plugin fixes the issue.
 There’s even a fix released on the `11.x` branch of `@dhis2/cli-app-scripts` for apps that can’t upgrade to `12.x` with Vite and React 18.

 ### Header bars

-The Global Shell can hide header bars in apps that use the App Platform.
+To avoid "double header bars" from both the app and the Global Shell each rendering one, the Global Shell can hide header bars in apps that use the App Platform.
 If your app doesn’t use the App Platform and renders a header bar in a different way, make sure your header bar gets hidden when it’s in the Global Shell.
 There are a few ways that can be done.

 One way is to check if your app is running at `window.top`, i.e. `window.self === window.top`, then apply a class to your header bar and app container to adjust the styles accordingly.
 Here’s an example from the [ADEx Flow app](https://github.com/dhis2/gf-adex-flow-app/pull/9/files).